 Nothing infuriates me more than when a little girl is told that a boy is only bullying her because he likes her.
 Unfortunately, it’s a sentiment I and too many other women have heard throughout our lifetimes.
 The ramifications of this seemingly harmless phrase follow us through life, as we are systematically stripped of our sense of bodily autonomy and the ability to say no. It affects our professional relationships, our personal lives, and perhaps most importantly, the gray areas in between the two.
 When writing He Probably Just Likes You, I drew upon my own experiences as well as others’ to create a timeline that follows a little girl whose story could be anyone’s.

-This piece is part of Letters from the Aftermath, a larger body of work I am constructing that discusses the realities and aftereffects of sexual assault and rape culture.
+This piece was commissioned by the Nash Composers’ Coalition, a Phoenix-based group of performer-composers.
+It can be played equally well by a jazz group or a chamber ensemble.
+He Probably Just Likes You is part of Letters from the Aftermath, a developing body of musical works exploring the myriad effects of sexual assault and rape culture.
 For more information, click here.

 Perusal score (PDF)

 Pick up a copy for $25.00 in PDF format or $30.00 for a hard copy.

 Place An Order

 -This piece can be performed with or without a drummer.
 Additionally, if extra personnel are not available, one or many instrumentalists can serve as narrator(s).